frankiecflam/nuts-lab/README.md

 - Type checker for data fetched from Database, with an external libaries like tRPC
 - Browser Compatability
-- Unit Testing with Jest
+- Unit Testing with RTL and Jest
+- Folder Structure

 ## Author